 This easy rectangle bunny crochet pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

-If you need a quick crochet baby shower gift, an inexpensive Easter basket surprise or you just want a beginner-friendly project to use up some stash yarn, this easy crochet bunny is hop-py to help!
+If you need a quick crochet baby shower gift, an inexpensive Easter basket surprise or you just want a beginner-friendly project to use up some stash yarn, this simple amigurumi bunny is hop-py to help!

 I know it might sound like there's some catch.
 A crochet bunny made from just a rectangle?